Biological Control: Pesticide Compatibility, Testing Quality

-Biological control has worked best in systems in which the use pattern and release rate have been scientifically evaluated by an impartial scientist, not employed by the producer of the biocontrol agents.
-Testimonials are not reliable.
+Biological control has worked best in systems in which the use pattern and release rate have been scientifically evaluated.
 Ask about the basis for recommended rates supplied by producers and in the New England Greenhouse Floriculture Guide.

 - New England Greenhouse Update Photo Library: Photos of Biological Control Agents

 - Latest version of New England Greenhouse Floriculture Guide: Product Quality (Ordering info)